 Activity, Movement Patterns and Resource Selection.- Analyses of mountain goat GPS location data (i.e. data collected during 2005-2011) to characterize activity, movement and resource selection patterns were summarized in White (2006), Shafer et al. (2012) and White et al. (2012).
 More recently, White and Gregovich (2017) assessed relationships between mountain goat resource selection and proximity to mine development.
-Additional analyses will be conducted in the future to update previous analyses as new data are collected.
+In 2017, a collaboration was initiated with BUKO (Andre Fetzer) and Trent University (Joe Northrup) to analyze existing GPS location data to estimate timing of migration.
+Such analyses will ultimately be useful for quantitatively determining winter and summer range residency periods; information that is useful for determining site-specific "timing windows" relevant for managing industrial activities in the vicinity of mountain goat habitat.